Home » Candida » Will Candida Treatment Cause Die-Off?

 Most mild die-off symptoms subside in 3–5 days.
 Don’t panic.
 Just slow down.

-Once you’ve stabilized, restart at a lower dose or reintroduce gut repair support before continuing.
+Once you’ve stabilised, restart at a lower dose or reintroduce gut repair support before continuing.

 7. Don’t Skip Re-Testing